This season could mark the end of Black Friday as we know it.

 Macy’s, which opened at midnight on Thanksgiving, had 12,000 customers wrapped around its store in New York’s Herald Square.

-It’s not clear whether the longer hours will turn into extra dollars for retailers.
+To be sure, it’s not clear whether the longer hours will turn into extra dollars for retailers, or whether sales will simply be spread out over two days.